MANDERA: Malicious Node Detection in Federated Learning via Ranking

-In this paper, we focus on defensing Byzantine attacks via malicious node detection.
-In the literature, there have been a collection of efforts along this research line. \citet{Krum2017} propose a defense referred to as Krum that treats local nodes whose update vector is too far away from the aggregated barycenter as malicious nodes and precludes them from the downstream aggregation. \citet{guerraoui2018hidden} propose Bulyan, a process that performs aggregation on subsets of node updates (by iteratively leaving each node out) to find a set of nodes with the most aligned updates given an aggregation rule. \citet{xie2019zeno} compute a \emph{Stochastic Descendant Score} (SDS) based on the estimated descendant of the loss function, and the magnitude of the update submitted to the global node, and only include a predefined number of nodes with the highest SDS in the aggregation.
-On the other hand, \citet{chen2021zero} propose a zero-knowledge approach to detect and remove malicious nodes by solving a weighted clustering problem.
-The resulting clusters update the model individually and accuracy against a validation set are checked.
+Although these robust DC algorithms can alleviate the negative impacts of malicious attacks, it's apparently more ideal if we could identify the malicious nodes and eliminate their negative impacts completely.
+To identify malicious nodes, \citet{Krum2017} propose a defense referred to as Krum that treats local nodes whose update vector is too far away from the aggregated barycenter as malicious nodes and precludes them from the downstream aggregation. \citet{guerraoui2018hidden} propose Bulyan, a process that performs aggregation on subsets of node updates (by iteratively leaving each node out) to find a set of nodes with the most aligned updates given an aggregation rule. \citet{xie2019zeno} compute a \emph{stochastic descendant score} (SDS) based on the estimated descendant of the loss function and the magnitude of the update submitted to the global node, and only include a predefined number of nodes with the highest SDS in the aggregation.
+On the other hand, \citet{chen2021zero} propose a zero-knowledge approach to detect and remove malicious nodes by solving a weighted clustering problem via the K-means algorithm.
+The resulting clusters update the model individually and accuracy against a validation set is checked.
 All nodes in a cluster with significant negative accuracy impact are rejected and removed from the aggregation step.